TritonDataCenter/manta/docs/operator-guide/architecture.md

 * total bytes in or out per second (depends on network configuration)
 * count of concurrent requests (scalable with additional metadata shards or API servers)
-* count of compute tasks executed per second (scalable with additional storage nodes)
-* count of concurrent compute tasks (could be measured in tasks, CPU cores available, or DRAM availability; scaled with additional storage node hardware)

 As described above, for most of these dimensions, Manta can be scaled horizontally by deploying more software instances (often on more hardware).
 For